nsqio/nsq/_includes/intro.md

 **NSQ** is a realtime message processing system designed to operate at bitly's scale, handling billions of messages per day.

-It promotes *distributed* and *decentralized* topologies [without single points of failure][spof], enabling fault tolerance and high availability coupled with a reliable [message delivery guarantee][message_guarantee].
+It promotes *distributed* and *decentralized* topologies without single points of failure, enabling fault tolerance and high availability coupled with a reliable message delivery guarantee.
+See [features & guarantees][features_guarantees].

 Operationally, **NSQ** is easy to configure and deploy (all parameters are specified on the command line and compiled binaries have no runtime dependencies).
 For maximum flexibility, it is agnostic to